-Pelosi visits Kyiv, meets with Ukraine president
+Pelosi visits Kyiv, meets with Ukraine President

 The visit wasn't previously announced.

-Pelosi said the delegation would continue its trip in southeast Poland and the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
-Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb.
-24.
+The delegation continued its trip in southeast Poland, and Pelosi said they would later visit the capital, Warsaw, to meet with President Andrzej Duda and other senior officials.
+Poland has received more than 3 million refugees from Ukraine since Russia launched its war on Feb 24.